esmarlint/CorePagination/README.md

 # CorePagination

-CorePagination is a lightweight and easy-to-use pagination library designed specifically for Entity Framework Core (EF Core).
-It offers a straightforward and extensible way to add pagination functionality to your .NET projects, improving efficiency and management of large datasets.
-By leveraging CorePagination, developers can avoid the complexity of creating custom pagination logic from scratch, benefiting from pre-built methods that are optimized for performance and flexibility.
-Additionally, the library's support for transformers, like the `UrlResultTransformer`, provides out-of-the-box solutions for common pagination challenges, such as generating navigation URLs, thereby saving development time and enhancing user experience.
-This makes CorePagination an ideal choice for projects that require reliable, scalable, and easy-to-implement pagination solutions.
+CorePagination is a **lightweight and easy-to-use** pagination library designed specifically for **Entity Framework Core (EF Core)**.
+It offers a **straightforward and extensible** way to add pagination functionality to your **.NET projects**, improving efficiency and management of large datasets. 📊💪

-## Table of Contents
+With CorePagination, developers can avoid the complexity of creating custom pagination logic from scratch, benefiting from **pre-built and optimized methods**.
+The library's support for transformers, like `UrlResultTransformer`, provides out-of-the-box solutions for common pagination challenges. 🚀🔗

+**Current Status:**

+- ✅ Stable version available on NuGet (in progress)
+- 🚧 Documentation in progress
+- 🌐 Examples and tutorials under development
+- 🔧 Continuous improvements based on community feedback

+Simplify your pagination implementation with CorePagination today! 🎉

 ## Table of Contents